saucelabs/sauce-docs/docs/dev/cli/espresso-xcuitest/yaml-config.md

 ### `app`

-__Description__: the path to the `*.ipa` or `*.apk` file of the app under test, or the ID number of an already uploaded app.
+__Description__: the path to the `*.ipa` or `*.apk` file of the app under test, or the ID number of an already uploaded app, or a reference to an already uploaded file.
 In your command line, refer to the location where you have downloaded the <code>runner.jar</code> file and run the command from the folder from where you downloaded the runner.

 __Example__: